-To address the issue, the Victorian Spinal Cord Service, based at Austin Health in Melbourne, engaged BehaviourWorks to explore the behavioural aspects of catheter management and trial a new approach.
+To address the issue, the Victorian Spinal Cord Service, based at Austin Health in Melbourne, engaged BehaviourWorks Australia to explore the behavioural aspects of catheter management and trial an approach to reduce the number of days between people with SCI being converted from using an IDC to using an IMC.